FreeFem/FreeFem-modules/_modules/poisson.md

 ### 2D

-Laplace equation on a square.
+Poisson's equation on a square.

 {% highlight cpp %}
 // Parameters